When comparing tour operator software, bike tour guides should look for a system that:

 Product Builder

-• Select a specific day and departure time.
+• A specific day and departure time.

-• Select just a specific day.
+• Just a particular day.

 If you offer bike tours, you’ll likely choose option #1 — travellers choose the day and departure time for the experience.